abylaw/asyncy-front-end/packages/microservice.guide/environment/README.md

       Description of how the user should produce this variable
 ```

-Containers will **only** get the environment variables that are requested.
+Services **SHOULD** only be exposed the environment variables it requests.

-Application and other container environment variables are strictly not provided.
+Environment variables are provided when the service first starts.